JoDaUT/VSCode-mypy/README.md

 # Check types in a Python project with Visual Studio Code

-When working in a team, it's important to establish a set of best practices that allows all the members, old and new, to be productive while reducing the number of bugs and time required to understand a block of code.
-In many cases using static typed languages can be a smart choice for the project, For this purpose, you can configure Python to act like static typed languages.
+When working in a team, it's important to establish a set of best practices that allows all the developers, old and new, to be productive while reducing the number of bugs and time required to understand a block of code.

+If you are working with other developers and need to be explicit with function signatures and variables, using static typed languages can be a good choice for your project.
+Since Python 3, you can add static types, but the IDE and code editor does not display any errors if you assign the incorrect value to a variable.

-In this tutorial, we are going to configure real-time static type checking in VS Code for Python projects.
-I suggest that the setup must show errors only when you explicitly type a variable or function in your code, without affect your previous code.
+In this tutorial, we will set up Python to behave like a static typed languages.
+We will configure real-time static types checking in VS Code for Python projects.
+I prefer that the setup only show errors when you explicitly add the type of variable or function parameter in your code, while still allowing for normal variables.

 ## Configure Venv

-Venv is a Python built-in tool for creating a virtual environment that isolates the project dependencies.
-It is pretty similar to the Node.js command `npm init`.
+Venv is a Python built-in tool for creating a virtual environment that isolates the project dependencies, so you can install dependencies only for that specific project without affecting other projects in your computer.

-If you are on Windows:
+### Windows setup

     py -m venv venv

     .\venv\Scripts\activate

-If you are on Linux or macOS:
+### Linux or MacOS setup

     python3 -m venv venv